chevere/xr-docs/api/README.md

 # API

-The xrDebug API standard defines a language-agnostic web service where any compatible client library can implement [xr helpers](../helpers/README.md) in their own language.
+xrDebug API standard defines a language-agnostic web service where any compatible client library can implement xr helpers in their own language/context.

 Following examples use [curl](https://curl.se/) to issue HTTP requests to xrDebug API.

-## Create a debug message
+## Create debug message

 `POST /messages`